 The Joker movie, which everyone was looking forward to, is already in cinemas.
 Joaquin Phoenix and Robert De Niro star in the film directed by Todd Phillips in drama and thriller genres.
 The plot focuses on youth, childhood trauma, and psychological shakes of Joker, Batman's enemy.
 The screenplay, which received positive reviews from film critics, is said to be pretentious for Oscar.
 The revenues of the movie filmed with 55 million budgets exceeded 300 million in just two weeks, and those figures are still expected to rise.
-The film also stars Zazie Bietz, Frances Conroy, Brett Cullen, and many others.
+The movie also has celebrities such as Zazie Bietz, Frances Conroy, Brett Cullen, and many others.

 Joker movies and the best Jokers